 Easier to control environment

 Perhaps the most significant benefit of a grow tent is how easy it is to control how much or how little light your plants get.
 In your tent, you can ensure your plants are a proper distance away from your lights.
 This distance may be a bit more challenging to guarantee in a small closet or attic – even if that option seems cheaper.
 Consider the cost of losing your plants due to them not receiving too much or too little light or falling prey to pollutants in the air.
-Good grow kits such as A Pot for Pot, used in a grow tent can ensure your plants have the best chance at thriving,
+Good grow kits such as those found at a Pot for Pot, used in a grow tent can ensure your plants have the best chance at thriving,

 Easy to use